Published: 10 February 2020

 The date when insolvency takes place is not always obvious, and depends on the nature of the insolvency event, for example a company voluntary arrangement (‘CVA’), compulsory liquidation or administration.
 To avoid missing the 28 day window contact one of our licensing solicitors immediately there is a proposed insolvency.

-Sadly, with the COVID-19 pandemic, the number of insolvencies, and in particular CVAs has risen dramatically.
+Sadly, with the COVID-19 pandemic and restaurants across the UK dealing with the highest level of inflation since 1981, the number of insolvencies, and in particular CVAs has risen dramatically.
 We have assisted many licensed businesses to protect their licences from lapsing during these difficult times.

 Can’t find what you’re looking for?